 If tnsping succeeds, that can indicate a problem with the client configuration but could equally be that the connection is working as far as the listener but the database is down.
 Try comparing with another PC - if multiple machines are failing that usually points towards a server issue.

-Ora-12154 can be a tricky problem to nail down because there are many possible causes, you may find it helpful to try making a connection directly on the server or to completely regenerate the TNSNAMES.ORA file on the client.
+Ora-12154 can be a tricky problem to nail down because there are many possible causes, try making a connection directly on the server or completely regenerate the TNSNAMES.ORA file on the client.